 If you live in a state other than New York, click here to download the National Voter Registration Form from the Federal Election Commission: National Voter Registration

-How and Where to register to Vote (Deadlines)
+How and Where to Register to Vote

 - You can register in person at your NYS county board of elections

 - or at any New York State Agency-Based voter registration center.

 - You can call our 1-800-FOR-VOTE hotline to request a voter application.

 - You can download a PDF version of the New York State Voter Registration Form.